Distributionally Robust Causal Abstractions: Abstract

 \section{Abstract}

 Causal Abstraction (CA) theory provides a principled framework for relating causal models that describe the same system at different levels of granularity while ensuring interventional consistency between them.
-Recently, several approaches for learning CAs have been proposed, but all assume fixed and well-specified exogenous distributions, making them vulnerable to environmental shifts and misspecification.
+Recent methods for learning CAs, however, assume fixed and well-specified exogenous distributions, leaving them vulnerable to environmental shifts and model misspecification.
 In this work, we address these limitations by introducing the first class of distributionally robust CAs and their associated learning algorithms.
 The latter cast robust causal abstraction learning as a constrained min-max optimization problem with Wasserstein ambiguity sets.
-We provide theoretical results, for both empirical and Gaussian environments, leading to principled selection of the level of robustness via the radius of these sets.
-Furthermore, we present empirical evidence across different problems and CA learning methods, demonstrating our framework’s robustness not only to environmental shifts but also to structural model and intervention mapping misspecification.
+We provide theoretical guarantees for both empirical and Gaussian environments, enabling principled selection of ambiguity-set radii and establish quantitative guarantees on worst-case abstraction error.
+Furthermore, we present empirical evidence across different problems and CA learning methods, demonstrating our framework’s robustness not only to environmental shifts but also to structural and intervention mapping misspecification.